zkaufman/sherpa/README.md

     % conda create -n=sherpa-sphinx python=2.7 matplotlib astropy pep8 pyflakes 'ipython<4.1' sphinx numpydoc
     % source activate sherpa-sphinx
+    % pip install astropy-helpers

-Unfortunately, IPython 4.0.3 seems to have a problem at the end of the `make html` call - reporting
+Unfortunately, IPython 4.0.3 seems to have a problem at the end of the `make html` call, reporting

     sqlite3.OperationalError: attempt to write a readonly database

 but it does not seem to be a problem.
+The larger problem is that I have been unable to get the api generation correct, in that the auto-generated docs are not placed in the correct location: they appear in the `api/` directory of the working directory, but this is not correct when the `build_sphinx` option is used, and even when `make html` is used there are still problems.
+I obviously haven't set something up somewhere, but whatever configuration variable it is (or approach or ...) eludes me.

+A symptom of this problem are messages about missing references or documents, such as

+    None:None: WARNING: toctree contains reference to nonexisting document u'api/sherpa.stats.WStat'

+It can also be seen when links to documentation do not work, although exactly what links do and don't work seem to depends on which of the following two approaches is used to build the documentation.

 Using the build_sphinx target
 -----------------------------

     % python setup.py build_sphinx

-The output can be viewed in `build/sphinx/html/index.html`.
+The output can be viewed in `docs/_build/html/index.html`.

 Manually creating the documentation
 -----------------------------------